top of page

 Defenders The Complete Series

-Less than the sum of its parts.
-An obligation like Iron Fist before it.
+Its less than the sum of its parts, feeling more like an obligation.
 The shortened run needed faster pacing.
 Even Luke Cage's patented Wu-Tang needle drop can't save the bland action.
-Butchers Elektra & The Hand.
-Carried by the great cast.
+It further butchers Elektra.
+You know its rough when the lighting is the best part.

 Premiere: Aug 18, 2017